hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ### Implementation & Technology

-We essentially want to build a couple of simple HTML pages and tie them together.
+We essentially wanted to build a couple of simple HTML pages and tie them together.
-We built HTMLs using Jinja templates.
+We created the HTMLs using Jinja templates.
 ChatGPT turned out to be super helpful for this.
-We often just supplied a dataclass, and it spat out a template for us.
+We often just supplied a Python dataclass, and it spat out a template for us.
 Apart from the occasional field misalignments, it worked like a charm.
 Moreover, we were able to generate Javascript code for charts showing the predictions and optimization results almost by just copy-pasting ChatGPT's output.

-We used FastAPI to serve the API and the frontend.
-I prefer FastAPI over other Python as has a neat way of solving data validation, and it is well documented.
+Our server uses FastAPI.
+I prefer it over other Python as has a neat way of solving data validation, it is well documented, but still relatively lightweight.
 Compared to Flask, FastAPI feels more opinionated, so I don't have to sort through 10 ways to do something when I'm prototyping.

 Since this is now a proper application, we should use an actual database.
 We opted for SQLite.
 It runs in-process, so it is easy to set up and use.
 We don't need to worry about setting up a database server, and we can easily back up the data.
-SQLite is not just a toy database as many tutorials might lead you to believe.
-It is pretty powerful.
+SQLite is not just a toy database as many tutorials might have you believe.
+Sure, it is not a big data OLAP framework, but it is perfectly fine for small to medium-sized applications.

-To keep things concise, we use FastAPI extension for scheduling cron jobs, so everything runs within the app.
+To keep things concise, we use FastAPI's extension for scheduling cron jobs, so everything runs within the app.

 Optimization selects values for the switches for all 15-minute periods that we have data for starting from the next quarter-hour.
 We use conservative 15-minute periods to avoid overloading the manufacturer's API with too many requests,